jerboa88/jerboa88.github.io/README.md

 ## Installation
+### Prerequisites

-1. Install Node.js and NPM (if they are not already set up on your system).
-See [nodejs.org](https://nodejs.org/) for more details.
+- Node.js and NPM (see [nodejs.org](https://nodejs.org/) for more details)
-2. Install Yarn 3 (if it is not already set up on your system).
-See the [Yarn docs](https://yarnpkg.com/getting-started/install) for more details.
+- Yarn 4 (see the [Yarn docs](https://yarnpkg.com/getting-started/install) for more details)

+### Setup
-3. Clone the repo with `https://github.com/jerboa88/jerboa88.github.io.git`.
+1. Clone the repo with `https://github.com/jerboa88/jerboa88.github.io.git`.
 Alternatively, you can download the repository as a zip file and extract it.
-4. Enter the project root with `cd jerboa88.github.io`.
+2. Enter the project root with `cd jerboa88.github.io`.
-5. Use `yarn install` to install the app and all of its dependencies.
+4. Use `yarn install` to install the app and all of its dependencies.

 ## Usage